Radarr/Radarr/README.md

 * To build run `sh build.sh`

-**Note:** Windows users must have bash available to do this. [cmder](http://cmder.net/) which is a console emulator for windows has bash as part of it's default installation.
+**Note:** Windows users must have bash available to do this.
+If you installed git, you should have a git bash utility that works.

 ### Development

-* Open `NzbDrone.sln` in Visual Studio or run the build.sh script, if Mono is installed
+* Open `NzbDrone.sln` in Visual Studio 2017 or run the build.sh script, if Mono is installed.
+Alternatively you can use Jetbrains Rider, since it works on all Platforms.
 * Make sure `NzbDrone.Console` is set as the startup project
 * Run `build.sh` before running